 Owl Crafts Ideas

-Colouring: Never feel obliged to have to do something with all the glue and paint, sometimes a bit of colouring is perfect for having some quiet and calm at home!
-Grab your favourite colouring pens or pencils and decorate your owl with these.
+Coloring: Never feel obliged to have to do something with all the glue and paint, sometimes a bit of coloring is perfect for having some quiet and calm at home!
+Grab your favorite markers, crayons or coloring pencils and decorate your owl coloring page with these.
+Coloring is a great quiet time activity and it’s one that kids of all ages can join in with including toddlers and preschoolers.

-Torn paper: Tear brown paper into pieces (brown paper bags are good for this) and glue it over the body of your owl.
+Torn paper: For an alternative to using scissors tear brown paper into pieces (brown paper bags or construction paper is good for this) and glue it over the body of your owl.

 Toilet roll painting: We’ve printed the feathers for this toilet roll owl craft using this printable and paper rolls.